lume/lume/packages/lume/docs/README.md

 <div id="traditional"></div>

-With Lume we can give traditional HTML content **_real and dynamic_** shadow and lighting!
+With LUME we can give traditional HTML content **_real and dynamic_** shadow and lighting!
 See for yourself!

 <div id="dynamic"></div>

-Lume is built on the [Web Component standards](https://www.w3.org/standards/techs/components#w3c_all), making it possible to write 3D scenes declaratively using custom HTML elements, regardless of which view layer you prefer.
+LUME is built on [Web Component standards](https://www.w3.org/standards/techs/components#w3c_all), making it possible to write 3D scenes declaratively using custom HTML elements, regardless of which view layer you prefer.
 This makes it possible for you write